-This project for Hugh Baird College consisted of a unique collaboration between the College and Merseycare NHS Foundation Trust to support the region’s skills objectives by significantly increasing the local health and care workforce, upskilling existing staff and providing routes to employment to local unemployed and disadvantaged people.
+The scheme comprised the transformation of the former St Winefride’s Roman Catholic Church into a training hub for 200 health and social care students, whilst the former presbytery has become a Life Rooms mental health facility for Mersey Care NHS Foundation Trust.
+The aim is to support the region’s skills objectives by significantly increasing the local health and care workforce, upskilling existing staff and providing routes to employment to local unemployed and disadvantaged people

 Crossfield implemented an extensive training and engagement plan with the College, as well as the local community.
 This included: Employing a full-time apprentice; work placements; work shadowing; Women in Construction events; community days; and a 100% local supply chain from the Bootle and Liverpool area.